-&lt;sup>4 Available from American National Standards Institute, West 42nd St. 13th Floor, New York, NY 10036.
+&lt;sup>7 Available from American National Standards Institute, West 42nd St. 13th Floor, New York, NY 10036.

-holding the sample and its placement in front of the detector must match one of the efficiency-calibrated geometries.
-If multiple geometries can be selected, the geometry chosen should reflect the detection limit and count rate limitations of the system.
+should reflect the detection limit and count rate limitations of the system.
 Qualitative measurements may be performed in non-calibrated geometries.

-3.4 The identification of the radionuclides present is based on matching the energies of the observed gamma rays in the spectrum to computer-based libraries of literature references [see Refs (14), (15), (16), (17), or (18)].
+3.4 The identification of the radionuclides present is based on matching the energies of the observed gamma rays in the spectrum to computer-based libraries of literature references (see Refs (14), (15), (16), (17), or (18).
 The quantitative determinations are based on comparisons of observed count rates to previously obtained counting efficiency versus energy calibration data, and published branching ratios for the radionuclides identified.